-This is a 6 week group focused on the development of age appropriate leisure participation though various games.
+This 6-week group focuses on the development of age appropriate leisure participation though various games.
 The group utilizes board games and other interactive games to teach social and leisure skills.

 Pre-School Language Group